Daverover66/Daverover66/README.md

+# Home Assistant Configuration

-Hi there 👋 and welcome to my repository.
-It's mostly Home Assistant code that I'm slowly adding to.
-Feel free to look around as I slowly add more to this Readme to describe my home automation setup.
+Hi there 👋 and welcome to my [Home Assistant](https://www.home-assistant.io/) configuration.
+I'm running Home Assistant on a RPi4 8GB with a 128GB SSD.
+I'll try to add content to the repository and this Readme when I can.
+Until then, feel free to browse and comment.

 <!--
 **Daverover66/Daverover66** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.